Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: Introduction

+Often correlated to measurement error due to desirability bias, there is a nonresponse issue \citep{neri2023total, tourangeau2010}. \textit{Nonresponse} may or may not be related to the key variables of interest investigated by the survey; in the former case, nonresponse is said to be nonignorable, and the data are said to be missing ``not at random'' \citep[MNAR,][]{rubin1976, little2002statistical}.
+For instance, consider a survey designed to evaluate the effects of a public policy; it is genuine to expect a higher response rate among those who have benefited from that policy.
+Likewise, in a survey aimed at estimating how many young people find an occupation immediately after graduation, one may speculate that those who are promptly employed will be more likely to respond.
+The latter example is the specific motivation for this work.

+Nonignorable nonresponse in survey data is generally dealt with multiple imputation \citep{rubin1986multiple, glynn1993multiple, gelman1998not} and sometimes requires ad-hoc statistical solutions \citep[e.g.,][]{phipps2012analyzing,horton2014adjusting}.
+Existing methodologies are mainly tailored to handling individual-level information \citep[see, e.g.,][]{ibrahim1996parameter,little2002statistical}, usually estimating an individual propensity to respond.
+In surveys, auxiliary data sources related to some marginal distribution can be used to address unit and/or item nonresponse or, more generally, to guide multiple imputation techniques.
+Recent examples of this approach can be found in \cite{akande2021leveraging} and \cite{tang2024using}.

-Such a situation is common to any survey on individuals' sensitive information, and it implies a \textit{not-at-random} missing data generation mechanism (MNAR, \cite{rubin1976}).
-The presence of a MNAR mechanism in survey data often requires ad-hoc statistical solutions; see, e.g., \cite{phipps2012analyzing} and \cite{horton2014adjusting}.
-In this article, we provide a general method to make inference on the subgroups' sizes of a heterogeneous population even in the presence of a single list; we exploit the underused Fisher's noncentral hypergeometric distribution (FNCH) to correct the surveys' response bias and estimate the size of the Italian populations of employed and unemployed graduates by gender and degree program.
-We provide estimates for each cohort of graduates, starting with people who achieved their degrees in 2011.
+The problem of nonignorable nonresponse in the presence of aggregated data has been less debated.
+This paper aims to provide a method to make inference on the composition of a population using aggregate survey data in the presence of nonignorable nonresponse.
+Our motivation comes from the need to correct nonresponse bias in Almalaurea surveys\footnote{\url{https://www.almalaurea.it/en/our-data/almalaurea-surveys/graduates-employment-status}}, which are surveys inquiring about the occupational status of people who have recently graduated.
+Our aim is to estimate the size of the Italian employed and unemployed graduates by gender and degree program.
+We exploit genuine extra-experimental information from administrative data and provide estimates for different cohorts of graduates, starting with people who achieved their degrees in 2011.
+We assume that the decision not to disclose their occupation status leads individuals to not respond to the questionnaire rather than to lie; namely, individuals' responses are not affected by social desirability bias.